Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are numerous things to check during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns to be able to examine in a house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us today to book your rental properties home evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert assistance, get in touch today and book your rental property house evaluation.

 home assessments for rental properties